yusing/go-proxy/next-release.md

       # ports: # this part is not needed on agent server
       #  - 6789
   ```
-- Secure: no one can connect to it except GoDoxy main server because of mTLS
+- Secure: no one can connect to it except GoDoxy main server because of mTLS, plus connection is encrypted
 - Fetch info from agent server, e.g. CPU usage, Memory usage, container list, container logs, etc... (to be ready for beszel and dockge like features in WebUI)

-### How to setup
+#### How to setup

 1. Agent server generates CA cert, SSL certificate and Client certificate on first run.
 2. Follow the output on screen to run `godoxy new-agent <ip>:<port> ...` on GoDoxy main server to store generated certs